line/line-bot-sdk-php/CONTRIBUTING.md

 ### Install dependencies

-Run `make install` to install all dependencies for development.
+Run `composer install` to install all dependencies for development.

 ### Understand the project structure